Wilchar: Bishop of Sens

 In Paul's letter authorizing Wilchar to consecrate Marinus, the bishop is not referred to as coepiscopus, indicating that he had already been translated to the diocese of Sens in Francia.
 This most likely took place in 762 or 763.
 In a list of Sens bishops, Wilchar comes after Lupus, who is known from other documents to have still been bishop in 762 but is not mentioned thereafter.

 In the division of the kingdom of Pippin III between his sons, Charles I (Charlemagne) and Carloman I, Wilchar's diocese fell to Carloman.
 According to the Royal Frankish Annals, "he was Carloman's man".
-He may he even have been a kinsman of Carloman's trusted counsellor Autchar, both of whom travelled frequently between Francia and Rome.
+He may even have been a kinsman of Carloman's trusted counsellor Autchar, both of whom travelled frequently between Francia and Rome.
 Wiilchar went on diplomatic missions for Pope Paul I and kings Pippin III and Charles I.

 Wilchar attended the Lateran Council of 769, where he was a prominent voice concerning the Antipope Constantine II at the first session.
 In the Liber pontificalis and in the acts of the council, his full title is given as "archbishop of the province of the Gauls from the city of Sens".
 Although he retained the archiepiscopal title until the end of his career, he does not seem to have remained bishop of Sens for much longer.
 The list of Sens bishops names five bishops between him and Beornred, who was bishop by 785 or 786 at the latest.

 In December 771, Carloman died.
-Wilchar, Abbot Fulrad, the notary Maginarius and the counts Warin and Adalhard met with Charles at Corbeny later that month.
+Wilchar, Abbot Fulrad, the notary Maginarius, and the counts Warin and Adalhard met with Charles at Corbeny later that month.
 There, according to the Earlier Metz Annals, Wilchar and Fulrad anointed him as monarch over the whole kingdom.
 This ceremony may have been arranged by Wilchar, still bishop of Sens, "to show his elevated archiepiscopal status".
 He was at the time the only archbishop in Gaul.
 All the former metropolitan dioceses had seen a reduction in their status in the preceding centuries.